Click here to watch Ranking Member Barrasso’s remarks.

 WASHINGTON, D.C. — Today, U.S. Senator John Barrasso (R-WY), ranking member of the Senate Committee on Energy and Natural Resources (ENR), delivered the following remarks at a nominations hearing.

-The hearing featured testimony from Mr. David Crane, nominee to be under secretary of Energy for infrastructure; Mr. Jeffrey M. Marootian, nominee to be assistant secretary for the Office of Energy Efficiency and Renewable Energy at the Department of Energy; and Mr. Gene Rodrigues, nominee to be assistant secretary for the Office of Electricity Delivery and Energy Reliability at the Department of Energy.
+The hearing featured testimony from Dr. Geraldine Richmond, nominee to be under secretary for Science at the Department of Energy; Ms. Cynthia Weiner Stachelberg, nominee to be assistant secretary for Policy, Management, and Budget at the Department of the Interior; and Dr. Asmeret Berhe, nominee to be director of the Office of Science at the Department of Energy.

 For more information on witness testimony click here.